fromjyce/SheCodes/SheCodesResponsive/README.md

   2. CSS Media Queries
   3. Live Server
   4. Multiple Page Hosting
-  5. Responsive Navigation
+  5. SEO
-  6. Responsive Week 2 Summary
+  6. Responsive Week 3 Summary

 ## Contact
 If you come across any mistakes in the programs or have any suggestions for improvement, please feel free to contact me <jaya2004kra@gmail.com>.
 I appreciate any feedback that can help me improve my coding skills